ProtoSebastian/py-assembler-old/README.md

+> [!IMPORTANT]
+> This project is moving to https://github.com/ProtoSebastian/py-assembler
+>
+> Though it's still in progress, so keep using this, but check it out!

 # Intro
 A fork of [@MattBatWings](https://github.com/MattBatWings)'s assembler that I kept adding features to while keeping it a superset of the original.